TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/RunTheDatabaseAnalyzer/Index.rst

 "Execute" see a notice like this:

 .. figure:: ../../Images/Important-Actions-Database-Analyzer-Updates-Executed.png
+   :class: with-shadow
+   :alt: Database analyzer

-   :alt: The Database Analyzer after successfully updating all table
-         and field definitions.
+   The Database Analyzer after successfully updating all table and field definitions.

 When you then click "Compare current database with specification" again and you only see the message

 .. figure:: ../../Images/Important-Actions-Database-Analyzer-Database-Analyzed.png
+   :class: with-shadow
+   :alt: Database analyzer

-   :alt: The Database Analyzer with no updates to do.
+   The Database Analyzer with no updates to do.

 then all database updates have been applied.